dstdev/base-cluster-docs/docs/jobs/troubleshooting.md

 ???
 "What is a Slurm multi-cluster mode?"

-     At Cori, we have configured Slurm in [Multi-Cluster](https://slurm.schedmd.com/multi_cluster.html) mode with two clusters `cori` and `escori`.
-Each Slurm cluster is independent,  with its own Slurm environment (partitions/qos) and job accounting.

-    When you login to Cori, your default cluster is `cori`, and you can run jobs to Slurm cluster via `sbatch --clusters=cori` or `sbatch --clusters=escori`.

-    In order to submit jobs to `escori` Slurm cluster you need to load the following module:

     ```
     module load esslurm
     ```

     !!! note
-        `module load esslurm` will make `escori` your default Slurm cluster.
-If you want to revert back to `cori` unload the module (`module unload esslurm`).

     The default Slurm binaries are in `/usr/bin` but we place Slurm binaries for esslurm (i.e., `sbatch`, `squeue`, `sacct`, `srun`) in